markdav-is/SpaceSkirmish/docs/index.md

 ## More details on [Discord](https://discord.gg/RHaUH2t)

-Using scrivener for the docs.
-Trying that with GitHub.  good times.
+Using scrivener to make a [Manual](manual.html/manual.html)

-> Drawings using bamboo slate in the drawings folder.
+> Drawings using bamboo slate in the project drawings folder.